Money Calculator

 Break-Even Analysis - Complete Guide for Indian Businesses

-The break-even point is the sales volume at which your total revenue equals total costs — neither profit nor loss.
-Below this point you're losing money; above it you're making money.
-Every business decision — pricing, capacity expansion, new product launch — should start with a break-even analysis.
+The break-even point (BEP) is the sales volume at which your total revenue exactly equals total costs - neither profit nor loss.
+Below this point you are losing money; above it you are profitable.
+Every business decision - pricing strategy, capacity expansion, new product launch, hiring a new employee - should begin with a break-even analysis.

 Break-even units